kkawula/minecraft/README.md

 Then repeat 4th step.

 ## Building the Project
 1. **CMake**: We are using CMake to build the project.
-It isn't automated yet, so you have to choose your proper [VCPKG_TARGET_TRIPLET](CMakeLists.txt) value manually.
+It isn't automated yet, so you have to choose your proper [VCPKG_TARGET_TRIPLET](CMakeLists.txt) value manually. .
-   You can find the list of triplets [here](https://vcpkg.io/en/getting-started.html).
-   For example, if you are using MacOS, you can use the following command to build the project:
+   For example, if you are using MacOS/Linux, you can use the following command to build the project:
 ```bash
 mkdir build
 cd build